 Radiation therapy can cause pericardial effusion, or the development of a fluid collection in the pericardial sac.
 Such fluid buildup can cause shortness of breath, chest pressure and lightheadedness.
-It may need to be removed.
+Sometimes the fluid may need to be removed by a procedure.

 Radiation therapy can injure and scar the muscle cells of the heart.
 This scarring can cause the heart muscle to become weak or stiff.
 These conditions are known as cardiomyopathies.
 Weakening or stiffening of the heart muscle can make it difficult for the heart to pump enough blood to meet the body's needs, a condition called heart failure.
 One of the main symptoms is fluid buildup in the body, especially the lungs and legs.
 Cardiomyopathy and heart failure from radiation therapy generally develop many years after treatment.

 Radiation therapy in the area of the heart can injure the coronary arteries.
 This injury can speed up atherosclerosis and increase the risk of a heart attack.
 Coronary artery disease caused by radiation therapy generally develops many years after treatment.
-However, with radiation, the development of heart disease occurs earlier than normal.
-As a result, patients who receive radiation therapy in the area of the heart can develop coronary artery disease at younger ages than normally expected.
-So it is important for these individuals to be screened for heart disease.
-Your doctor may recommend stress testing to assess your heart.
+However, if you were exposed to radiation therapy at a younger age, you may be at risk for developing coronary artery disease earlier than normally expected.
+So it is important for individuals exposed to radiation near the heart to be screened for heart disease regardless of age.

 Normal heart function relies on a series of coordinated electrical events inside the heart that occur at the right time and in the right order.
 This rhythm repeats tens to hundreds of thousands of times throughout the day and is controlled by the heart's electrical wiring system (conduction system).
 Radiation therapy can damage the conduction system and disturb the rhythm of the heart.

-Any disturbance in the heart's rhythm is called an arrhythmia.
+Any change in the heart's normal rhythm is called an arrhythmia.
 With some arrhythmias, heart rhythm is abnormally fast, and with others, the rhythm is too slow.
-Arrhythmias caused by radiation therapy are not common.
-However, when they do develop, they can be slow arrhythmias and occur months to years after treatment.
-Early on, they may be fast rhythms (for example atrial fibrillation, supraventricular tachycardia).
+Heart rhythm problems caused by radiation therapy are less common than other heart problems caused by radiation.